Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Experiments results

 \subsubsection{Performance across different span types}

 We now analyze performance across different span types.
-We will focus on the standard casing configuration (where only proper names and sentence-initial words are capitalized), as it is the most canonical and results over the capitalized sections of BLAS were catastrophic across most models\footnote{Full results of the models across all other configurations will be released as supplementary material.}.
+We will focus on the standard casing configuration (where only proper names and sentence-initial words are capitalized), as it is the most canonical and results over the capitalized sections of BLAS were catastrophic across most models.

 Table \ref{tab:master_standard} shows that certain span attributes produce better results than others, like mid-sentence spans.
-In fact, multiword non-compliant spans that appear in mid-sentence position with quotation marks can essentially be considered solved, with almost all models producing perfect or near perfect scores over those examples.
+In fact, non-compliant spans that appear in mid-sentence position with quotation marks (such as \textit{spoilers} in \textit{Las redes amancieron con mensajes llenos de ``spoilers'' del último capítulo}) can essentially be considered solved, with almost all models producing perfect or near perfect scores over those examples.

-On the other hand, performance drops substantially when retrieving spans from sentence initial position.
+On the other hand, performance drops substantially when retrieving spans from sentence initial position (such as \textit{spoilers} in \textit{``Spoilers'' del episodio siete a continuación}).
 It is remarkable that the very same spans that were retrieved with a score of 80, 90 or even 100 when they appeared mid-sentence, produced a recall of 20, 10 or even 0 when they appeared at the beginning of the sentence.
 Again, it should be noted these differences in recall between sentence-initial and mid-sentence spans can be fully ascribed to the differences in the contexts they appear in, as the spans were the same across both groups (see Table \ref{tab:sentence_num}).

 Ambiguous spans also produced substantially worse results than other types of spans, although Llama3 proved to be more robust to ambiguity, as long as quotation marks were present.
 On the other hand, adjacency was not a challenge for supervised models: most of them produced scores over 80, at least with quotation marks.
 Llama3, on the contrary, obtained results on adjacent spans that were in line or even below the CRF.